MyNameIsTrez/postgres-nestjs-demo/README.md

 5. Connect to the container's postgres with `psql -h localhost -U postgres`
 6. Create user with `curl localhost:3000/users -d "{'id':1,'firstName':'Foo','lastName':'Bar',isActive:true}"`

+## psql commands
+To view the user table's types, use `\d user`
+To view the contents of the table, use `table public.user`

 ## Regenerating containers/nestjs

 `cd containers/nestjs`